cl-victor1/o3-Molmo-Powered-Web-Agent/README.md

 - **Click not working**: Check if the page allows programmatic clicks
 - **API errors**: Verify your OpenAI API key and Molmo server status
 - **Local API connection issues**: Check if SSH tunnel is active and local server is running
-- **Official API errors**: Verify your Molmo API key is correct and valid
+- **Official API errors**: Check console logs for detailed error information